Blood in Stool: Top Causes & Useful Remedy You Need To Know

 • Bright red blood: Indicates bleeding in the lower GI tract.

 In most cases, a minimal blood loss during bowel movement is harmless.
 However, you should see a healthcare provider to determine the exact cause of your bleeding.
-You should consult your physician right away if you are facing excessive bleeding.
+If you are facing excessive bleeding, you should consult your doctor right away.

 Depending on the cause, your bleeding may stop on its own.
 If it stops and doesn’t come back, it probably won’t need further treatment.
 However, it would be best if you always kept an eye on blood in your stool.
 Notice if it happens more than once, or if you have other symptoms.